Austria

 There is also a minimum CIT, payable by companies in a tax-loss position.
 The minimum CIT can be carried forward without time limitation and can be credited against future CIT burdens of the company.

-The minimum CIT amounts to EUR 875 for an AG for each full quarter of a year.
+The minimum CIT amounts to EUR 875 for an AG for each full quarter of a year, adding up to EUR 3,500 per year.

-The minimum CIT for a GmbH is EUR 437.50 for each full quarter of a year.
-However, for GmbHs founded after 30 June 2013, the minimum CIT amounts to EUR 125 for each full quarter of the first five years and EUR 250 for the next five years.
+Since 1 January 2024, the minimum CIT for a GmbH is generaly EUR 125 for each full quarter of a year, amounting to EUR 500 per year.
+Until then, the minimum CIT was EUR 437.50 for each full quarter of a year.
+However, for GmbHs founded after 30 June 2013, the minimum CIT amounted to EUR 125 for each full quarter of the first five years and EUR 250 for the next five years.

 Minimum tax (Pillar II)

-The Minimum Tax Act transposes the complex framework of the EU’s Directive on a global minimum level of taxation into domestic law.
+The Minimum Tax Act transposes the complex framework of the European Union's (EU’s) Directive on a global minimum level of taxation into domestic law.
 In scope are large company groups reaching a minimum of EUR 750 million in net sales in at least two of the last four financial years, irrespective whether it is a solely domestic or a multinational company group.

 The global minimum tax rate of 15% is ensured via the income inclusion rule (IIR) and, as of 2025, the undertaxed profits rule (UTPR).
 For domestic constituent entities subject to an effective tax rate lower than 15%, a domestic top-up tax is introduced (QDMTT) preceding IIR and UTPR.
 Thereby, an outflow of domestic tax base to a foreign ultimate parent entity’s jurisdiction is prevented.
 On the other hand, the domestic top-up tax results in Austrian constituent entities of foreign company groups being required to comply with corresponding Austrian compliance obligations as well.